 Diagnose craniocervical abnormalities using MRI or CT of the brain and upper spinal cord.

-Reduce and immobilize compressed neural structures.
+Reduce and immobilize the compressed neural structures.